Secretly

-"Secretly" is a popular song.
-It was written by Al Hoffman, Dick Manning, Hugo Peretti, and Luigi Creatore and published in 1958.
+"Secretly" is a song written by Al Hoffman, Dick Manning, Hugo Peretti, and Luigi Creatore, and published in 1958.
 The best-known recording of the song was done by Jimmie Rodgers, which was a gold record.

 Chart performance

 The Jimmie Rodgers recording charted in 1958, reaching number three on the US Billboard Hot 100 and number five on the US Billboard C&W Best Sellers in Stores chart.
 On the R&B Best Sellers in Stores chart, it went to number seven.
 In Canada it reached number 8.

 Cover versions

 The song was revived in 1965 when the Lettermen released it as a single.
 Their version reached number 64 on the Billboard Hot 100 and number 8 on the Easy Listening chart.